 Out-of-district students enrolled through Chapter 74 may continue at the school only as long as they continue to be enrolled in the particular vocational technical program to which they were admitted.
 If a student wants to switch to a different program and that vocational technical education program is offered by your city or town, the student will have to return to the home district or seek admission to the regional vocational technical high school to which the city or town belongs.

-The Metco program was established in 1966 to provide opportunities for minority students in Boston to attend school in one of the suburban school districts surrounding Boston.
-Today the Metco program serves about 3,000 Boston and Springfield students in grades K-12 who attend school in more than thirty suburban districts.
+The METCO program was started in the 1960s to provide enhanced educational opportunities for participating students, to reduce the racial isolation of suburban school districts, and to reduce segregation in city schools.
+Today, the METCO program serves about 3,300 Boston and Springfield students in grades K–12 who attend school in more than thirty suburban districts.
 Enrollment in the program is limited and there is a long waiting list.
 Students who are accepted into the program are assigned to a suburban district by the program; students do not choose the district that they will attend.
 Once enrolled, students are provided with transportation to and from the suburban district and a range of services to help them adjust academically and socially to their new district.
-For more information and to apply for the Boston area program, parents should contact Metco, Inc. For more information and to apply for the Springfield area program, contact the Springfield Public Schools.
+For more information and to apply for the Boston area program, families should contact METCO.
+For more information and to apply for the Springfield area program, contact the Springfield Public Schools.

 A Commonwealth of Massachusetts Virtual School (CMVS) is a public school operated by a board of trustees where teachers primarily teach from a remote location using the Internet or other computer-based methods and students are not required to be located at the physical premises of the school.
 Each CMVS determines what grade levels it will serve and what particular programs it will offer.
 List of Massachusetts virtual schools:

 Any student in the state can apply for admission to a virtual school.
 If more students apply to a CMVS than there is space available, the school will hold a lottery to determine which students will be admitted.
-Once a student is admitted to a CMVS, he or she is entitled to attend in subsequent years without reapplying.
+Once a student is admitted to a CMVS, they are entitled to attend in subsequent years without reapplying.

 For information about a particular CMVS, or to apply for admission, contact the school directly.
-The resources below will help you determine whether you student is prepared to thrive in an online program.
-For information to determine whether you student is prepared to thrive in an online program, see Frequently Asked Questions for Parents and Students.
+The information provided in the Frequently Asked Questions for Families will help you determine whether your child is prepared to thrive in an online program.

 For further information, see the Academy's website.

-In addition to the public education options described above, parents may also choose to send their children to a private or parochial school or choose to educate their children at home.
-Private and parochial schools must be approved by the local school committee in order to enroll children of compulsory school age (6-16).
+In addition to the public education options described above, families may also choose to send their children to a private or parochial school (at their own expense) or choose to educate their children at home.
+Private and parochial schools must be approved by the local school committee in order to enroll children of compulsory school age (6–16).
 Private and parochial schools charge tuition, although some may offer scholarships and other financial assistance.
 A list of the private and parochial schools in each town is included on the school profile page on this website.

-Parents may also choose to educate their children at home.
+Families may choose to educate their children at home.
 For a child of compulsory school age, the home schooling program must be approved in advance by the superintendent or school committee of the home district.
-For further information on this option, contact your local superintendent's office.
+For further information on this option, see the Department's website and contact your school district's superintendent's office.